This post may contain affiliate links. Read my whole disclosure here.

 “Owen’s anxious question prompts this heartwarming, comforting tale of how a parent’s love stays with a child whether they are together or apart – all day long.” (the book is available here)

 “With the help of Angus, the lovable Answer Dog, best-selling author Heidi Murkoff extends a hand to children and parents as they tackle life’s first experiences together.
 The book will answer your child’s questions about what preschool is like, what preschoolers do, who teachers are, and how they help to make preschool such a fun and special place – so that the first day of preschool will be a day you’ll both look forward to.” (the book is available here)

 “It’s the night before preschool, and a little boy named Billy is so nervous he can’t fall asleep.
 The friends he makes the next day at school give him a reason not to sleep the next night, either: he’s too excited about going back!
 The book’s simple rhyming text and sweet illustrations will soothe any child’s fears about the first day of school.” (the book is available here)

-I hope that this list of children books about preschool will help you and your child have a great start at the first day of preschool!
-If you have any other recommendations of books that were useful for preparing kids for preschool I would be glad to find them out!
+I hope that this list of children books about preschool will help you and your child have a great start on the first day of preschool!
+If you have any other recommendations of books that were helpful for preparing kids for preschool I would be glad to find them out!